noidexe/Enjin-Coin-Documentation/docs/registering-game.md

 # Registering Your Game

-You understand what [item interactions on our Trusted Platform](platform-architecture.md) look like, so you're ready to register a game of your own to work on.
+You understand what [item interactions on our Trusted Cloud](platform-architecture.md) look like, so you're ready to register a game of your own to work on.

 First, you must sign up and subscribe [on the Enjin developer portal](https://feature-front-end.tp-enj.in/#/signup).
-This will give you an account and credentials to access the Trusted Platform.
+This will give you an account and credentials to access the Trusted Cloud.

 There are two separate TC servers, Testnet and Mainnet.